AlpsMonaco/database/README.md

 ### Visual Studio Code
 This library is coding with *Visual Studio Code*.With ```launch.json``` and ```tasks.json``` configured yet
-you could open this repository's root in *Visual Studio Code* with C++ extension directly and launch main.cpp for
+you could open this repository's root in *Visual Studio Code* (require C++ extension) directly and launch main.cpp
-dependecy and demo test.
+to check MySQL dependecy and library usage.

 #### Windows